-Restricted shares, whether time-vested or performance-based, may be issued at no cost or at a purchase price that may be below their fair market value, but are subject to forfeiture and restrictions on their sale or other transfer.
-Performance-based grants may be conditioned upon the attainment of specified performance objectives and other conditions, restrictions, and contingencies.
+Restricted shares and restricted stock units, whether time-vested or performance-based, may be issued at no cost or at a purchase price that may be below their fair market value, but are subject to forfeiture and restrictions on their sale or other transfer.
+Performancebased grants may be conditioned upon the attainment of specified performance objectives and other conditions, restrictions, and contingencies.
 Restricted shares have the right to receive dividends, if any, upon vesting, subject to the same forfeiture provisions that apply to the underlying grants.

-We record compensation expense related to SSARs, restricted shares, and performance shares granted to certain employees and non-employee directors based on the fair value of the awards on the grant date.
-The fair value of restricted share grants subject only to a service condition is based on the closing price of our common shares on the grant date.
+We record compensation expense related to SSARs, restricted shares, restricted stock units, and performance shares granted to certain employees and non-employee directors based on the fair value of the awards on the grant date.
+The fair value of restricted stock unit and restricted share grants subject only to a service condition is based on the closing price of our common shares on the grant date.
 For stock option and SSAR grants subject only to a service condition, we estimate the fair value on the grant date using the Black-Scholes-Merton option pricing model with inputs including the closing market price at grant date, exercise price and assumptions regarding the risk-free interest rate, expected volatility of our common shares based on historical volatility, and expected term as estimated using the simplified method.
-For restricted share and SSAR grants subject to a market condition, we estimate the fair value on the grant date through a lattice option pricing model that utilizes a Monte Carlo analysis with inputs including the closing market price at grant date, share price threshold and assumptions regarding the risk-free interest rate and expected volatility of our common shares based on historical volatility.
+We used the simplified method for SSAR grants during the year ended March 31, 2021 because we believed historical exercise data did not provide a reasonable basis upon which to estimate the fair value on the grant date through a lattice option pricing model that utilizes a Monte Carlo analysis with inputs including the closing market price at grant date, share price threshold, performance period term and assumptions regarding the risk-free interest rate and expected volatility of our common shares based on historical volatility of our common shares based on historical volatility on the grant date through a lattice option pricing model that utilizes a Monte Carlo analysis with inputs including the closing market price at grant date, share price threshold, performance period term and assumptions regarding the risk-free interest rate and expected volatility of our common shares based on historical volatility.
 Inputs for SSAR grants subject to a market condition also include exercise price, remaining contractual term, and suboptimal exercise factor.

-We record compensation expense for restricted shares and SSAR grants subject to a service condition using the graded vesting method.
+We record compensation expense for restricted stock units, restricted shares, and SSAR grants subject to a service condition using the graded vesting method.
 We record compensation expense for SSAR grants subject only to a market condition over the derived service period, which is an output of the lattice option pricing model.
 Under the 2020 Plan, the fair value of performance shares is based on the closing price of our common shares on the settlement date of the performance award, for which we record compensation expense over the service period consistent with our annual bonus incentive plan as approved by the Compensation Committee of the Board of Directors.

-The following table summarizes the share-based compensation expense for SSARs, restricted and performance awards included in the Consolidated Statements of Operations for fiscal 2022, 2021 and 2020:
+The following table summarizes the share-based compensation expense for SSARs, restricted and performance grants included in the Consolidated Statements of Operations for fiscal 2023, 2022 and 2021:

-Year Ended March 31,
+Ye Year Ended March 31,

-(In thousands) 2022 2022 2021
+(In thousands) 2023 2022 2021

-Product development 8,186 21,634 2,241
+Product development 7,987 8,186 21,634

-Sales and marketing 1,355 4,254 321
+Sales and marketing 1,044 1,355 4,254

-General and administrative 5,008 14,206 2,643
+General and administrative 3,927 5,008 14,206

-Total share-based compensation expense 14,549 40,093 5,205
+Total share-based compensation expense 12,958 14,549 40,093